digital-earths-global-hackathon/scientific-scope/content/models/ifs.md

 ## Data notes (online)

-- **We provide the main hackathon simulation "RCBMF" via s3, with variables mostly following CF naming for the [HK25 data request](https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html)** (at 2.8km spatial resolution, coupled, 14 months, with reduced cloud base mass flux).
+- **We provide the main hackathon simulation "RCBMF" via the s3 [DKRZ Object Store](https://github.com/digital-earths-global-hackathon/hk25/blob/main/content/simulations.md), with variables mostly following CF naming for the [HK25 data request](https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html)** (at 2.8km spatial resolution, coupled, 14 months, with reduced cloud base mass flux).
 - [TODO: update incorrect metadata; for variables of identical name in both models, the units should be what you expect from the according ICON variables].
 - Variables sst & siconc are masked with 9999 over land; use .where(lambda x:x!=9999) to mask out the land.

 - Via the EERIE cloud, we provide both **"RCBMF"** and **"DEEPOFF"** online, with original IFS variable names.
 Use the [Parameter Database](https://codes.ecmwf.int/grib/param-db/) for more information.